Ardbeg 10 years old single malt whisky: review and tasting notes

-Ardbeg is one of the eight distilleries still present on the island of Islay, in the northwest of Scotland.
-It’s one of the oldest and famous ones, offering a traditional single malt whisky produced in copper stills, marked by unique peaty suggestions.
+Ardbeg is one of the nine distilleries still present on the island of Islay in northwest Scotland.
+It’s’ one of the oldest and most famous ones, offering a traditional single malt whisky produced in copper stills, marked by unique peaty suggestions.

 Today we will talk about the Ardbeg 10 years single malt Scotch, a symbol (best selling and revered bottle) of the distillery.